Table of Contents

 Proper Asphalt Maintenance

 Asphalt pavement is relatively easy to keep in good condition for many years without the need for blacktop excavation.
 By simply filling surface cracks as they appear and sealcoating every two to three years, you can prevent the damage that would deteriorate your asphalt to the point that removing the blacktop and replacing it becomes necessary.

 At Asphalt Kingdom, we recommend the use of Elasta-Fill Cold Pour Asphalt Crack Filler because of its durability and ability to dry quickly.
 Once you've cleaned cracks of debris and vegetation, the easy-to-use filler can be poured directly into fissures.

 By applying a sealcoat to your asphalt every two to three years, you can minimize the necessity for blacktop excavation and replacement.
 We highly recommend the use of coal tar asphalt sealer because of its unique asphalt rejuvenation capabilities.
 This professional-grade sealer is also environmentally-friendly and prevents water and other liquids from deteriorating the surface of your blacktop pavement.

-At Asphalt Kingdom, we specialize in both crack repair and sealcoat products and provide quick shipping directly to your home or place of business.
+At Asphalt Kingdom, we specialize in both crack repair and sealcoat equipment and supplies and provide quick shipping directly to your home or place of business.
 Need to learn more about how to cut through blacktop or how to properly maintain your asphalt?
 Give us a call at 1-866-399-5562.
 We'll be more than happy to answer all of your questions and provide you with expert tips on how to best care for your asphalt.